 We have explored some of the implications of Knightian uncertainty for policy selection.
 Our main claim is that Knight's non-probabilistic "true uncertainty" requires very different management than is required for handling probabilistic risk.
 We used a simplified bank-loan example to illustrate the method of info-gap robust satisficing, and we compared this with the method of min-max.
 Both methods are non-probabilistic and both employ concepts of robustness.
 The choice between these methods hinges on the prior judgments that the analyst can make.
-Info-gap robust satisficing requires specification of outcome requirements (e.g. minimum acceptable present worth, or maximum acceptable unemployment, etc.).
-Info-gap robust-satisficing requires the decision maker to specify performance requirements.
-In contrast, min-max focuses on judgment of uncertainty and requires the analyst to specify the worst contingency.
+Info-gap robust satisficing focuses on outcome requirements (e.g. lowest acceptable present worth, or greatest acceptable unemployment, etc.).
+Info-gap robust-satisficing is driven by the decision maker's performance requirements.
+In contrast, min-max focuses on the analyst's judgment of the worst contingency.
 The min-max method then ameliorates this worst case, and does not require specification of an outcome requirement.
 Info-gap, in turn, does not presume knowledge of a worst case.

 The info-gap robust satisficing methodology quantifies an irrevocable trade-off between confidence (expressed as robustness to uncertainty) and performance (embodying the decision maker's outcome requirement).
 This trade-off can be interpreted as a cost of robustness: robustness can be enhanced in exchange for reducing the performance requirement.
-The robustness curve characterizes any proposed policy as a monotonic plot of robustness versus performance requirement, where the slope reflects the cost of robustness and the horizontal intercept reflects the putative errorfree outcome.
+The robustness curve characterizes any proposed policy as a monotonic plot of robustness versus performance requirement, where the slope reflects the cost of robustness and the horizontal intercept reflects the putative error-free outcome.

 If the robustness curves of two alternative policies do not cross one another, then one policy is more robust than the other for all feasible outcomes.
-That robustdominant policy is preferred.
+That robust-dominant policy is preferred, without the need to specify an outcome requirement.
 In this case, the putative optimum policy (whose estimated outcome is better) is also the robust-preferred policy.